paracrawl/keops/INSTALLATION.md

 KEOPS (Keen Evaluation Of Parallel Sentences) provides a complete tool for manual evaluation of parallel sentences.

-It can be installed, or run inside a Docker.
+It can be run inside a Docker or manually installed.

 ## Get KEOPS ##

+Whether you use KEOPS with Docker or you install it locally, you will need the latest version of KEOPS:

 ```bash
 git clone http://gitlab.prompsit.com/paracrawl/keops.git